nbos/nbos.github.io/posts/chunk.md

 Given these bounds, we can restrict our search for the minimal value of
-$\Delta I_{(\mathrm{\bf n},\mathrm{\bf s})}$ on a certain subset of the highest values of $n_01$.
+$\Delta I_{(\mathrm{\bf n},\mathrm{\bf s})}$ on a certain subset of the highest values of $n_{01}$.

 The chosen strategy was to sort joints first according to the joint count $n_{01}$ and---for joints with the same value of
 $n_{01}$---according to the value of $\Delta I_\mathrm{\bf s}'$.
-These indexes remain constant between rule introductions where $N$ and $m$ necessarily change value, but most counts and joint counts remain constant.
+These indexes remain constant between rule introductions where $N$ and $m$ necessarily change value (which affects all loss calculations), but most counts and joint counts remain constant.

 Then, at each iteration, given the values of $N$ and $m$, we traverse the joints along the spine of $n_{01}$'s, from high to low, computing